Collective magnetic Higgs excitation in a pyrochlore ruthenate: acknowledgments

-As expected, if the mode belongs to $\mathrm{A}_1$ irrep ($r_1\neq 0$), there is no angular dependence.
-If the mode is either in $\mathrm{E}$ or in $\mathrm{T}_{2}$ irrep, then because of the $\cos4\theta$ angular dependence, both $I^{||}(\omega)$ and $I^{\perp}(\omega)$ always preserve the four-fold symmetry pattern.
+As expected, if the mode belongs to the $A_1$ irreducible representation ($r_1\neq 0$), there is no angular dependence.
+If the mode is either in $E$ or in $T_{2}$ irreducible representation, then because of the $\cos4\theta$ angular dependence, both $I^{||}(\omega)$ and $I^{\perp}(\omega)$ always preserve the four-fold symmetry pattern.
 This excludes the possibility that the $A$-mode is due to the one-magnon Raman scattering in the all-in all-out state.

-For the remaining four spin configurations, the Raman operator can be decomposed according to the irreducible representation of the $D_{2d}$ point group.
+For the remaining four spin configurations, the Raman operator can be decomposed according to the irreducible representation of the $D_{\mathrm{2d}}$ point group.
 Denoting $\langle\mathcal{R}^{A_1}(t)\mathcal{R}^{A_1}(0)\rangle=r_1'$, $\langle\mathcal{R}^{B_1}(t)\mathcal{R}^{B_1}(0)\rangle=r_2'$, and $\langle\mathcal{R}^{B_2}(t)\mathcal{R}^{B_2}(0)\rangle=r_3'$, we obtain the Raman response in the parallel and in the crossed channel as

 The four-fold symmetry pattern in the polar plot is also preserved here because of $\cos 4\theta$, thus excluding the possibility that the $A$-mode is due to the one-magnon Raman scattering in all these states.